Opportunities: May 2019

 If you didn’t already know, The New Yorker is the goldmine for writers.
 If your writing gets accepted in their weekly magazine then you might well find yourself with a large publication deal afterwards.
 The New Yorker has been dubbed as the most desirable literary magazine in the world and the level of prestige is beyond the reaches of the sky.

-This isn’t just an “Oh, I got accepted for a publication in a magazine, that’s cool!”—this is a career-birthing game-changer that will not only see your work being put into the hands of over 1.2 million people, but your name etched into the history of successful writers forever.
+This isn’t just an “Oh, I got accepted for a publication in a magazine, that’s cool!” thing—this is a career-birthing game-changer that will not only see your work being put into the hands of over 1.2 million people, but your name etched into the history of successful writers forever.
 The interesting thing about this prestigious magazine is that it doesn’t reveal how much it pays, but a bit of research shows that they pay around $7500 for short stories alone.
 If every there was somewhere to send your writing, this is it.

 Best of luck, and if you spot any noteworthy submission opportunities, let me know.